rccordell/f19tot/schedule.md

 Prep:

 + Plato, [selection from *Phaedrus*](https://www.units.miamioh.edu/technologyandhumanities/plato.htm) (~370 BCE)
-+ Lisa Gitelman, "Introduction: Media as Historical Subjects," from [*Always Already New: Media, History, and the Data of Culture*](https://northeastern.alma.exlibrisgroup.com/leganto/public/01NEU_INST/citation/9427052590001401?auth=SAML) (2006)
++ Lisa Gitelman, "Introduction: Media as Historical Subjects," from [*Always Already New: Media, History, and the Data of Culture*](https://northeastern.alma.exlibrisgroup.com/leganto/public/01NEU_INST/citation/9427052590001401?auth=SAML), read from pg.
+1 to the break on pg.
+12 (2006)
 + Ken Liu, ["The Bookmaking Habits of Select Species"](http://www.lightspeedmagazine.com/fiction/the-bookmaking-habits-of-select-species/) (2012)
 + Leah Price, "Introduction" and "Reading Over Shoulders" from *What We Talk About When We Talk About Books* (2019)